LavaMoat/LavaMoat/packages/lockfile-lint/README.md

 ## Options

 - `--type=npm|yarn` - Specify the type of lockfile to lint if it's not obvious from the file name.
-Supported values are dictated by `lockfile-lint` package, currently:`npm` and `yarn`.
+Supported values are dictated by `lockfile-lint` package.
 - `--ignore=file.json` - Specify a JSON file with a list of problem IDs to ignore.
-Keep the file version controlled to track who ignored what and why
+Keep the file version controlled to track who ignored what and why.